po1sigala/live/01-Class-Content/19-PWA/01-Activities/25-Ins_Manifest/README.md

 In order to turn your application into a proper Progressive Web Application (PWA), you need to have a `manifest.json` file for your application.
 The `manifest.json` file let's us define basic metadata for our application, which is used to tell your application how to work when installed.

-  * 🔑 A `manifest.json` file can have a multitude of different properties, such as:
+  * 🔑 A `manifest.json` file can have a number of different properties, such as:

       * Icons